 In other news, this reporter was heartened to see the Dow Jones sharply rebound when Red Hat (the latest addition to the esteemed ranks of the 30 industrials) released their Open Vote package.
 At 4096, up from yesterday's close of 2048, the Dow promises release from this long-lived recession.

 Secretary of Homeland Security Alan Greenspan again defended the administration's decision to bring the Fed and Treasury department under the aegis of his new department.
-"Only by close and coordinated monitoring of the computer networks that form the infrastructure of our markets can we insure the integrity of our electronic transactions," he said.
+"Only by close and coordinated monitoring of the computer networks that form the infrastructure of our markets can we ensure the integrity of our electronic transactions," he said.
 "My Department guarantees that the NYSE and all other markets' results are fairly, accurately, and quickly reported.
 And I'll sign an affidavit to that effect."

 This is Daniel Shorrt.
 Thank you.